Jodosoft/Libraries/README.md

 ## 3.2.
 Fixed-point numbers

-Compared to floating-point, <a href="https://en.wikipedia.org/wiki/Fixed-point_arithmetic">fixed-point</a> arithmetic provides a constant level of precision regardless of magnitude.
+Compared to floating-point, <a href="https://en.wikipedia.org/wiki/Fixed-point_arithmetic">fixed-point</a> numbers maintain a constant degree of precision regardless of magnitude.
 This can be useful in situations where <a href="https://en.wikipedia.org/wiki/MIM-104_Patriot#Failure_at_Dhahran">precision remains important whilst numbers grow</a>.
 As a trade-off, fixed-point numbers have a much lower maximum magnitude than floating-point numbers of the same bit size.

-Fix64 and UFix64 are custom number types that implement fixed-point arithmetic.
+<a href="#fix64">Fix64</a> and <a href="#ufix64">UFix64</a> are custom number types that implement fixed-point arithmetic.

 <pre lang="csharp"><code>using Jodo.Numerics;
 using System;